Backing up and Restoring a Cluster

 Also, you can easily delete your backup by clicking the Delete button.

-Once you have at least one backup, you can easily restore It to the new cluster by clicking the Restore button of the backup you selected.
-Then, you need to follow nearly the same process as you followed while creating your cluster like setting name, cidr, etc. in order to create a new cluster with the backup.
+Once you have at least one backup, you can easily use it to bootstrap a new cluster by clicking the Restore button of the backup you selected.
+Then, you need to follow nearly the same process as you followed while creating your cluster to create a new cluster with the backup.

 |You can not select all specifications like Instance Type, Instance Per Zone, and some other features other than you see in the form while creating a cluster from a backup.|